ostdotcom/website-docupony/docs/2_05_API_AIRDROP_STATUS.md

 Send a GET request to `/users/airdrop/status` to receive the airdrop status.

-This retrieves the status of the airdrop of branded tokens.
+Get the status of the airdrop of branded tokens.
 This API can be used to understand which stage the processing of airdropping the tokens are going through.

 ### Input Parameters